MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/membership-information.md

   - Beta
 priority: 85
 date_published: '2020-08-10'
-date_modified: '2021-03-31'
+date_modified: '2021-08-12'
 ---

 <Alert>

-Ethereum gas fees can be a high barrier of entry to purchasing a MyCrypto Membership at times, so we've added support for purchasing memberships on the xDai network!
+Ethereum gas fees can be a high barrier of entry to purchasing a MyCrypto Membership at times, so we've added support for purchasing memberships on the xDai and Polygon networks!
 Owning a MyCrypto Membership is the same regardless of the network you purchase it on -- as long as you have the Membership-holding account connected to MyCrypto, you're good to go.

 </Alert>